MonicaBegnaud/begnaud-final/documents/plan.md

 ### Mitigation Strategies
 #### To handle both the accuracy and liability risks I will take the same approaches.
-- Transfer: The website will include repeated disclaimers that these are these are my personal experiences and should not be taken as medical advice and the offical Spartan website should be used to verify information.
+- Transfer: The website will include repeated disclaimers that these are these are my personal experiences and should not be taken as medical advice and the official Spartan website should be used to verify information.
 #### I will just accept the visibility risk.
 I am not overly concerned with the number of people who view my website.
 It's primary purpose will be documenting my experiences and for other to use it as a guideline/motivation.
 If it doesn't work for a certain audience it doesn't work.

 # Project Schedule
 1. Races
 - Different race lengths
-- Locations I hav persoanlly raced
+- Locations I have personally raced
 - Trifecta medal
 2. Obstacles
 - Personal Love/Hate
 - Breakdown of what skill each needs
 3. Training routines
 - Running endurance
-- Strenth training
+- Strength training
 - Grip strength
 4. Nutrition
 - Pre race